• Skip to main content

 soft fluffy homemade sandwich bread

-Soft & Fluffy White Bread Recipe
+Soft And Fluffy White Bread Recipe

 Tara Teaspoon

-I use the Japanese milk bread technique called Tangzhong.
+I use the Japanese milk bread technique called tangzhong.
 It's super simple, takes only a few hours, and creates a soft sandwich bread that you'll love.

-4.86 from 34 votes
+4.91 from 53 votes

 Print Recipe Pin Recipe

-Prep Time 25 mins
+Work Time 25 minutes mins

-Total Time 2 hrs 15 mins
+Total Time 2 hours hrs 15 minutes mins

 Course Baking